VGA device assignment

 - Some adapters may advertise MSI support even if that feature does not work properly.
 In that case, KVM will use MSI on the host side unconditionally unless instructed to follow the guest driver usage via -device pci-assign,...,prefer_msi=off.

-Despite all existing problems, some users already succeeded passing through VGA adapters:
+Despite all existing problems, some users have already succeeded in utilizing pass-through functionality for various VGA adapters: